Razbotics/image_processor/README.md

 # image_processor
-Web cam ROS processor for cropping
+Web cam ROS processor for cropping using ROS service and actions.